benchristel/verse/docs/articles/talk.md

   - this is not entirely unexpected
   - they're all operating from different backgrounds, and in different contexts
+  - what unites us?
+  - context includes the needs of the users, the development process, the tools used for development, and the backgrounds of the people designing and writing the code.
+  - of these, I believe that the processes and tools used to develop code are key.
-  - context is notably absent from a lot of the writing about software production
+  - context is notably absent from a lot of the writing about software production--especially the element of *tooling*.
+We talk a lot about big picture philosophies, and principles, and values, and architectures, but not much about concrete specifics: the ecosystems of tools and practices we use to achieve those higher-level goals.
+We talk about individual tools and practices, some, but that's not enough.
+Tools and practices are deeply interdependent.
-    - are we talking about libraries, applications, operating systems?
-    - what application are we building?
-    - who are the users? what types of needs do they have?
-    - writers seem to assume that all software and all users are "the same"
-    - it's just not true
+  - tools, processes, code form a self-reinforcing ecosystem
+    - in an ecosystem, you can't remove or change one part without disrupting the whole.
+  - a very small-scale example of how tooling affects code:
+    - A coworker suggested marking C++ instance member variables with a trailing underscore.
+    - I thought this unnecessary because our IDE highlights member variables and the underscores made reading the code less pleasant
+    - He pointed out that not everyone who works on this code is going to use the same editor we use.
+  - larger-scale examples:
+    - TDD makes debuggers less useful.
+    - pull requests and code review, or pairing and push to master?
+    - continuous deployment, or gating QA process?
+    - primarily black-box integrated testing, or primarily white-box unit testing?
+    - all of these are process/tooling decisions that affect the shape of the code and the nature of the product.
+      - shape of code: TDD vs integrated testing changes how concerns are united or separated in code modules, which in turn reinforces the testing strategy
+      - nature of product: CI/CD leads to frequent, small releases, prioritizing MTTR over MTBF.
+QA does the opposite.
+  - We can imagine future tools that would change our practices
+    - We often say "don't do trivial refactorings like whitespace changes or reordering methods in a class as part of a big feature PR, because they just make the diff harder to read".
+What if we had diff tools that understood the semantics of our language?
   - if we are to say anything falsifiable about software development, the context of those statements needs to be understood
   - tech changes so fast that no two applications, libraries, systems, are really developed in the same context
-  - the search is for a "timeless way" of programming in Christopher Alexander's sense
+  - what we need is a set of reference environments for writing and running code that can be critiqued, as wholes, from various angles.
+That way we can finally have something knowable to talk about.
+  - Verse is one such environment--designed as a statement about my own views on software development.
+  - Attributes of such an environment
+    - Must be complete and self-contained (as far as possible): one set of tools, one standard library, one way of testing and delivering applications
+    - constrain the development process in some interesting way (with the intention of benefitting developers and/or users).
+If there are no constraints, the system simply enables "programming" and we're back where we started
+    - Must be minimal - only necessary tools are included.
+      Otherwise, we'll get into arguments (as we do now) about which tools we like better.
+Our view of the whole system of interacting tools will be impaired-- no one will have the whole view

+- we need pattern languages for software
+  - like gang of four patterns?
+  - well no.
+  - something like Kathy Sierra's idea of "lots and lots of very high-quality examples"
   - a pattern language that, once learned, allows one to construct useful, ergonomic software within a particular context without having to think everything out from scratch every time.
+  - Brian Marick on why patterns failed "design patterns started out with not enough building blocks, that were at too low of a level" (https://www.deconstructconf.com/2017/brian-marick-patterns-failed-why-should-we-care)
+  - at a very high level, computers do two things: they perform transformations of data, and they communicate between systems.
+    - Computation and Communication
+    - The tools and techniques we use to accomplish and coordinate these two classes of tasks, I believe, can be largely invariant between systems.
+      These tools and techniques together form patterns.
+      Each tool/technique cannot be considered in isolation;
+      it is related to others by a network of connections.
+    - Examples:
+      - TDD and testing frameworks
+      - type systems, IDEs, refactoring tools, and compilers -
   - this means that even "laypeople" can build things that are useful and pleasing to them.
   - important to Alexander because he wants to improve the built environment on a scale that's infeasible if only architects are doing it
   - architects love to be "creative"
   - but constraints actually allow greater creativity by allowing us to focus our attention on what makes our current project unique, rather than being distracted by details that are really invariant across projects
   - would the creative power of language be improved if we had to restrict ourselves to the most common 800 words?
 Is the creative power of programming improved by only writing assembly language?
   - the power of language comes from its ability to innovate and leverage higher-level concepts
   - each pattern in a language specifies a context in which it's appropriate

 - the context of the rest of this talk is applications programming--that's where I have the most experience.